Bible Notes Online - Jonah 1 - ESV

 v6: Jonah is asleep when he should be praying; he is not ready, 1 Pet 3.15.

-v7: Since their prayers go unanswered, the grew cast lots; such is the disadvantage to prayer to a god who cannot hear.
+v7: Since their prayers go unanswered, the crew cast lots; such is the disadvantage of prayer to a god who cannot hear.
 Until they know the true God, what else can they do?
-Yet God overrules their ignorance.
+Yet God overrules their ignorance - He is full of mercy to everyone in this story.

 v8-10: Jonah's lack of testimony; he did not stand out as a man of God.
 "I worship the Lord," he testified, yet they know he is fleeing from God; such is his inconsistent testimony, his actions not matching his words.